 “We really weren’t connected much in family or work, but we were in the same business and often times had the same opinions,” Robertson revealed.
 “We didn’t have as close of a personal man-to-man relationship that a lot of folks gathered from that interview, but we both had the same feeling.
 Keith was getting out of [broadcasting], and I hadn’t started thinking about it yet.
 It wasn’t very long until I did.
 It was a difficult thing not to get a bit choked up.”

-Now identifying as ‘retired,’ Bob’s appearances on Rainiers broadcasts are a pleasant surprise to those whose sports experience has been defined by Robertson’s golden voice since well before they can remember.
-With every measurable broadcast achievement already checked off the list, Bob is open-minded to expanding his résumé next season.
+In his final years, Bob’s appearances on Rainiers broadcasts were a pleasant surprise to those whose sports experience has been defined by Robertson’s golden voice since well before they can remember.
+With every measurable broadcast achievement already checked off the list, Bob was still open-minded to expanding his résumé when baseball returned to Cheney Stadium.

 “Maybe we’ll get a cart and I’ll drive the pitchers in from the bullpen,” Robertson suggested.
 “I’d have to check with my family to see if they’ll let me drive, but I think I could handle that as long as I stay in fair territory.”

-As you make your way to Cheney Stadium in 2020, you might be lucky enough to see the legend walking through the concourse on his way to the Bob Robertson Broadcast Booth.
-If you see Bob or hear him alongside Mike Curto on a Sunday broadcast, take a moment to recognize and embrace that you are hearing the voice of a living legend.
-One whose message of sportsmanship, loyalty, and passion has surely helped define the rich culture of sports from the South Sound throughout Washington and beyond.
+Even in 2019, it wasn’t uncommon to see the legend walking through the concourse on his way to the Bob Robertson Broadcast Booth, but crossing paths with Bob wasn’t an experience that should have been taken for granted either.
+Even though the Rainiers family will deeply miss seeing him at Cheney Stadium, Bob’s legacy will always be felt around the ballpark.
+If you glance up at the Bob Robertson Broadcast Booth in 2021, take a moment to recognize and embrace that you’re seeing a tribute to a local legend.
+One whose message of sportsmanship, loyalty, and passion helped define the rich culture of sports from the South Sound throughout Washington and beyond.

 – We R Tacoma –